slateci/slateci.github.io/_posts/2020-09-17-jupyterlab-and-osg-condor-pool.md

 	$ nano job.sub

-Copy the below job into the submit file, substitute the `<your-project-name>` below with the name of your project in OSG, and then save the file:
+Copy the below job into the submit file, and then save the file (For those who have their own OSG project name, please substitute the `SLATECI` below with the name of your project):

 	executable = short_transfer.sh
 	arguments = input.txt